astipili/image-hover-animation/README.md

-# profile-viewer-plugin
+# image-hover-animation

-nice animation plugin.
-That can be used for companies stuff images.
+jquery+css code snippet that created thos nice animation picture hover.

-Plugins animates the pictures position while revealing the text underneath.
+Snippet animates the pictures position while revealing the text underneath.

+There is a trick in animation.
+Not only it chnages the position of image, but also rolls up the bottom border so the animation looks more edgy.

 <img src="http://140coffee.com/demos/stuff_view/demo.png" />